-Soreness.
-Your mouth may feel sore when you first get braces; this is normal.
+It's normal for your mouth to feel sore when you first get braces.
 Your lips and the inside of your mouth are likely to be irritated for a couple of weeks while they’re getting used to the feel of this unfamiliar new device.
-The orthodontist will show you how to apply soft dental wax to your braces to ease the discomfort.
+Your orthodontist will show you how to apply soft dental wax to your braces to ease the discomfort.

 For the first several days, your teeth and gums may be sensitive when you bite down.
 Stick to a soft diet until your teeth no longer hurt when you chew.
 To relieve gum irritation, you can rinse your mouth with saltwater (1 teaspoon salt dissolved in 8 ounces warm water) or Healthy Gums oral rinse (made by The Natural Dentist).
 Applying Orabase oral pain reliever (sold in pharmacies) also may help.